 The representation of women in the IT sector is still low, with few holdings leadership or ownership positions.
 According to BASIS (2017), women made up 19.6 percent of all IT sector employees in 2017, with only 2-3 percent being women entrepreneurs and 12 percent being professionals in the sector.
 Women are underrepresented in top positions (14.4 percent) but constitute a larger proportion of employees in entry (23.3 percent) and mid-level (18.5 percent) positions.
 The Ministry of Commerce has developed an action plan as part of the National Digital Commerce Policy, 2018, which includes providing specialized training for women entrepreneurs to facilitate their participation in digital commerce.
-This will enhance women's inclusion in digital commerce and make their path towards employment smoother.
+In will enhance women's inclusion in digital commerce and make their path towards employment smoother.
 The Export Policy 2021-2024 aims to increase women entrepreneurs' participation in exports by fostering effective linkages with export-oriented industries, developing their information technology and export-related skills, providing training for their participation in e-commerce, offering unsecured loans with easy terms and low-interest rates, and providing special and preferential incentive packages announced by the government.
 Additionally, loan disbursement facilities will be made available to women entrepreneurs.
+In the providing special and preferential incentive packages announced by the government.